Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 With the reinforcements neutralized and the engines disabled, it's finally time to assault the ritual.
-The team performing it can stop for long enough to put up a fight: that's High Priest Grivenner, five lower-level clerics, and five summoned devils.
+The team performing it can stop for long enough to put up a fight: that's High Priest Grivenner, five lower-ranking clerics, and five summoned devils.
 Also in the room is a vampire high priestess of Zon-Kuthon (the shadow-and-torture god) acting as a bodyguard, and a fiendish-shadow-snake thing that will become a lot weaker with the infernal engines disabled.